Sadzurami/CMCPuzzleCapthaSolver/readme.md

 # CoinMarketCap Captcha Solver

-A simple nodejs function for finding puzzle position in CMC captcha.
+A simple nodejs function for finding puzzle position in CoinMarketCap captcha.

 # How it works